 Stopwatch with “elapsed time” and “split time” modes

 Crown & Push-button: Steel

 Dimensions: 60.30 mm x 57.70 mm

 Lug width: N/A (proprietary strap attachment system)

-Dial: High-resolution LCD display, monochrome; LED backlighting
+Dial: High-resolution LCD, monochrome; LED backlighting

 Numerals: Arabic (secondary military-style scale)

 Back: Solid 2.3 mm ceramic, engraved